Huge Group Of Disney Executives Spotted In Epcot Inspecting Imagination And Wonders Of Life Pavilions

 Chapek is the man in the center of the picture wearing gray slacks and a light-colored shirt.
 The others are executives and possibly some Imagineers who were all checking out the pavilion where the Journey Into Imagination With Figment ride resides.

 While nothing has been said or announced, this attraction has been the subject of many rumors over the last decade with speculation of an overhaul, complete change, or even being torn down.
-Obviously, nothing has come of those rumors and it has stayed the same for quite some time.
+Obviously, nothing has come of those rumors, and it has stayed the same for quite some time.

 The Imagination pavilion was not the only building being inspected by Chapek and company.